MateuszMariaGrodzki/chat/documentation/registerdoc.md

 - at least one small and big letter
 - at least one digit
 - at least one of special characters: !,@,#,$,%,^,&,*
-- cannot have white characters
+- cannot have whitespace characters